SEILSdataset/FeatureEval_MER/README.md

 If you find the content of this repository useful, you might consider giving us a citation:

-E. Parada-Cabaleiro, A. Batliner, M. Schmitt, B. Schuller, & M. Schedl (2023), Music Emotions in Solo Piano: Bridging the Gap Between Human Perception and Machine Learning, in Proc. of CMMR, Tokio, Japan, to appear.
+E. Parada-Cabaleiro, A. Batliner, M. Schmitt, B. Schuller, & M. Schedl (2023), Music Emotions in Solo Piano: Bridging the Gap Between Human Perception and Machine Learning, in Proc. of the Int.
+Symposium on Computer Music Multidisciplinary Research (CMMR), Tokyo, Japan,pp. 587-598.